robertchase/usum/README.md

 In the spirit of small and focused command-line programs that comprise the (*)nix shell,
-`usum` provides a simple way to select sum columns in text data.
+`usum` provides a simple way to sum columns in text data.

 ### example